 - For the dough, heat the milk in a medium saucepan until the milk is scalded (which is basically heating it until right before it simmers – it will start steaming and little bubbles will form around the edge of the pan; you can also do this in the microwave).
 Pour the milk into the bowl of an electric stand mixer fitted with the dough hook (or you can do this by hand with a large bowl and wooden spoon).

 - Add the butter, sugar and salt.
 Mix until the butter is melted and let the mixture cool until warm but not hot.
 Add the yeast and egg and mix until combined.
+Allow the yeast to proof in the mixture for 5 minutes.

 - Gradually add the flour until the dough clears the sides of the bowl.
 The exact amount will depend on the temperature, humidity and how you measure flour.
 I usually end up with right around 3 1/2 cups of flour.
 The dough should be soft and just slightly sticky without leaving a lot of residue on your fingers.
 Knead the dough for 2-3 minutes.